Quartr-App/backend-coding-test/README.md

 # Coding Challenge: Node.js Backend Developer (45 minutes)
 In this challenge, you are required to create a RESTful API using Node.js that interacts with the JSONPlaceholder API (https://jsonplaceholder.typicode.com/).

+Feel free to select any other dependencies than the ones mentioned and feel free to reason for why you prefer those.

 Tasks:
 1. Project Setup:
 Initialize a new Node.js project.
 Set up Express.js and install necessary dependencies.
-Configure nodemon for automatic server restarts during development.
+Configure nodemon (or equivalent) for automatic server restarts during development.

 2. API Development:
 Create a new endpoint GET /users/:id/posts in your application.
 This endpoint should accept a user id as a URL parameter, fetch the related user and their posts from the JSONPlaceholder API (https://jsonplaceholder.typicode.com/users/:id and https://jsonplaceholder.typicode.com/posts?userId=:id), and return them as a single JSON object.

 3. Data Manipulation:
 For each post fetched, add a new boolean field hasEvenId indicating whether the post's id is an even number.
-Use Array methods like .map() for this transformation.
+Use Array methods for this transformation.

 4. Error Handling:
 Implement error handling for your API.
 Ensure your application responds appropriately to potential issues like invalid user IDs, inability to connect to the JSONPlaceholder API, and other unexpected errors.